 On November 15, 2023 (the "Closing Date"), we consummated the business combination (the "Business Combination") contemplated by that certain business combination agreement, dated as of March 2, 2023, as amended as of June 16, 2023, July 7, 2023, July 18, 2023 and September 7, 2023 (the "Business Combination Agreement"), by and among the Company, Captivision Korea Co., Ltd., a corporation (chusik hoesa) organized under the laws of the Republic of Korea ("Captivision Korea"), JGGC and Jaguar Global Growth Korea Co., Ltd., a stock corporation (chusik hoesa) organized under the laws of the Republic of Korea and wholly owned direct subsidiary of JGGC ("Exchange Sub").
-Pursuant to the Business Combination Agreement, on the terms and subject to the conditions set forth in the Business Combination Agreement, on the Closing Date (i) JGGC merged with and into the Company, with the Company surviving the merger (the "Merger"), (ii) immediately thereafter, the Company (A) issued 17,109,492 Ordinary Shares, equal to the quotient of (1) \$181,360,615.20, divided by (2) \$10.60 (i.e., 17,109,492 Ordinary Shares issued in exchange for 21,364,950 Captivision Korea Common Shares (as defined below) at an exchange ratio of 0.800820612130561, subject to rounding pursuant to the Business Combination Agreement) and (B) reserved up to 754,351 Ordinary Shares for issuance upon cash exercise of Converted Options (as defined below) (such number of Ordinary Shares described in clauses (A) and (B), the "Aggregate Share Swap Consideration"), to Exchange Sub, and (iii) all shareholders of Captivision Korea (the "Captivision Korea Shareholders") transferred their respective common shares, par value \text{\text{\$\text{w}500} per share, of Captivision Korea (the "Captivision Korea Common Shares"), to Exchange Sub in connection with the exchange of Captivision Korea Common Shares for Ordinary Shares pursuant to the Business Combination Agreement and, in exchange for the Aggregate Share Swap Consideration, Exchange Sub distributed all of the Captivi
+Pursuant to the Business Combination Agreement, on the terms and subject to the conditions set forth in the Business Combination Agreement, on the Closing Date (i) JGGC merged with and into the Company, with the Company surviving the merger (the "Merger"), (ii) immediately thereafter, the Company (A) issued 17,109,492 Ordinary Shares, equal to the quotient of (1) \$181,360,615.20, divided by (2) \$10.60 (i.e., 17,109,492 Ordinary Shares issued in exchange for 21,364,950 Captivision Korea Common Shares (as defined below) at an exchange ratio of 0.800820612130561, subject to rounding pursuant to the Business Combination Agreement) and (B) reserved up to 754,351 Ordinary Shares for issuance upon cash exercise of Converted Options (as defined below) (such number of Ordinary Shares described in clauses (A) and (B), the "Aggregate Share Swap Consideration"), to Exchange Sub, and (iii) all shareholders of Captivision Korea (the "Captivision Korea (Shares"), to Exchange Sub in connection with the exchange of Captivision Korea Common Shares for Ordinary Shares pursuant to the Business Combination Agreement and, in exchange for the Aggregate Share Swap Consideration, Exchange Sub distributed all of the Captivision Korea Common Shares it received from Captivision Korea Shareholders to the Company (the "Share Swap").